apache/flink-web/_posts/2020-05-03-flink-sql-demo-building-e2e-streaming-application.md

 ...
 ```

-In order to make the events in the Kafka topic accessible to Flink SQL, we run the following DDL statement to create a table that connects to the topic in the Kafka cluster:
+In order to make the events in the Kafka topic accessible to Flink SQL, we run the following DDL statement in SQL CLI to create a table that connects to the topic in the Kafka cluster:

 ```sql
 CREATE TABLE user_behavior (